 Disproportionate impact was evaluated using two methodologies: proportionality and the 80% Rule.
 The 80% Rule compares the percentage of each sub group population to the percentage attained by a reference population.
 In each case, the reference population is the highest performing group in that area.
 Groups considered to have experienced a disproportionate impact are those with a success rate of 80% or less of the highest performing group.
-Check the "Ensuring Equitable Access and Success" Guide for an explanation to better describe this.
-Do I also need to explain proportionality?
-Look up the explanation for this in the guide as well.
 The 80% Rule was used to determine existence of a disproportionate impact in Course Completion, Certificate and Degree Completion, and Transfer.
 Proportionality was used to determine the presence of a disproportionate impact in Academic and Progress Probation and Dismissal.